 With the continued evolution of computing and the Internet, we have seen significant changes in the last decade.
 As these services continue to improve and simplify daily activities, they are also becoming more complex with increased dependency and options.
 We focus on using these various technologies as a tool to solve business issues.

 Our customers bring their business experience while we bring forth our knowledge and enthusiasm for technology to solve business problems for our customers and partners with an understanding that communication is the cornerstone for a successful outcome in meeting expectations.

 One of the key pieces to our technical strategy is DevOps.
 DevOps is the union of people, process, and products to enable continuous delivery of value to your end users.
 This allows software to be released more quickly and more precisely.
 Because smaller changes are incorporated with each release, it allows for quicker fixes when new problems are introduced because they are fresh in people's minds.
 Customers see improvements more quickly so they are able to leverage the new changes.
 Our background with infrastructure and data center management helps us provide disaster recovery planning and capacity planning throughout the process, finding the appropriate balance.

-This website is a showcase of .NET Core 2.1 and we are excited about the upcoming .NET Core 2.2 and 3.0 releases.
+This website is a showcase of .NET Core 2.2 and we are excited about the upcoming .NET Core 3.0 release.
 It takes advantage of Azure DevOps Continuous Integration and Continuous Deployment (CI/CD) to Azure Web Apps.
 Free versions of Visual Studio 2017 Community (on Windows 10) and Visual Studio Code (on Macintosh, Linux, and Windows) are used to update the website as needed.
 As soon as Azure DevOps (formerly VSTS) Git repo is updated, the Azure DevOps Pipeline Builds is started and the site is built to verify it is working.
 If all goes well, then Azure DevOps Releases is started and updates the Azure Web App.
 There is history of the entire process for rollback and archiving.